-This act was amended by the Digital Accountability and Transparency Act of 2014 to require that debts outstanding for more than 120 days be transferred to the Treasury Department for collection under the Treasury Offset Program.
-During FY 2018, we transferred one debt after it exceeded the 120-day outstanding debt requirement.
+This act was amended by the Digital Accountability and Transparency Act of 2014 (DATA Act) to require that debts outstanding for more than 120 days be transferred to the Treasury Department for collection under the Treasury Offset Program.
+We currently have one debt being serviced by the Treasury Department.